How do I change my child’s name?

 The HM Courts & Tribunals Service has provided a pack (L0C019) that outlines the name change process for both adults and children and includes a checklist of all necessary forms which you need to complete.

 A court fee of £42.44 is payable and you will be required to complete several forms in support of your application, including drafting a deed poll to confirm the change of name.
-These documents then need to be sent to the Queen’s Bench Division in order to seal the deed poll.
+These documents then need to be sent to the King’s Bench Division to seal the deed poll.
 This is the legal document evidencing the change of name, which may be requested by bodies such as the passport office, doctor or school.

 Additionally, a notice of the change of name will be published in the London Gazette.